The diseases include:

 Despite there being legislation in the USA, European Countries and many other countries around the world, NSIs remain a global problem.

-Collection of data on NSIs varies greatly from country to country, and even where accurate data is recorded, there is evidence that many instances are not reported.
+Collection of data on NSIs varies greatly from country to country, and even where detailed and accurate accurate data is recorded, there is evidence that many instances are not reported.

 Current solutions